Variational Autoencoders

 Nonlinear latent variable models

-In a nonlinear latent variabl model, both the data \(\bm{x}\) and the latent variable \(\bm{z}\) are continuous and multivariate.
+In a nonlinear latent variable model, both the data \(\bm{x}\) and the latent variable \(\bm{z}\) are continuous and multivariate.

 - Both the prior \(p(\bm{z})\) and the likelihood \(p(\bm{x} \mid \bm{z})\) are normally distributed.